DefinitelyMaybe/Maths-IDE/README.md

 # IDE
 Work in progress.
 Ideas change.

-This is an attempt to create an interface for which someone can work on their ideas.
+This is an attempt to create an web interface for which anyone can work on their ideas/models.

+Background:
-It started back in maths 208 with matrices but creating a solution for developing more generally is the goal.
+It started back in a university maths course which dealt with matrices.
+The main issue I had when trying to use MATLAB or other web tools was their interfaces.
+You've either got a search box or you're comfortable with the command line.
+Creating a solution for developing more generally is the goal.

-Sticking with maths for the moment, current interfaces that I know of are simply a search box or have very limited interactivity.

 -------------------------------------------------------------------------------------
-MustDo:
--moving objects
+Priorities:
+-Strings/markdown
+-functions
+-data

 -------------------------------------------------------------------------------------
-MightDo:
--distinguish between fullscreen and windowed mode when resizing
+Wish list:
+-Freehand drawing

 -------------------------------------------------------------------------------------